 Figure 5.
 Update Packets

-Update Packets protocol, shown in Figure 5, is used in case of an unexpected behaviour in network.
-If a client drops out of the network, operators and TTP need to know that this client is not active anymore.
-In order to handle this unexpected behaviour, access points periodically update operators using Update Packets protocol.
+The Update Packets protocol, shown in Figure 5, is used in case of an unexpected behaviour in the network.
+If a client drops out of the network, operators and TTP needs to be informed that this client is not active anymore.
+In order to handle this unexpected behaviour, the access points periodically update operators using Update Packets protocol.

 In this protocol, client sends concatenation of 128-bit alias and 128-bit hash token to the operator.
 Operators update TTP in case of a drop.
 This protocol is a one way end-to-end protocol.